lordnik22/org-shoplist/README.md

 present.
 ### Customization ###
 #### Aggregation ####
-You can turn of aggregation by setting `org-shoplist-aggregate` to nil.
+You can turn off aggregation by setting `org-shoplist-aggregate` to nil.
 #### Format ####
 The format is established by a function which takes a shoplist as it's